-Internationally-renowned Electronic Sheep was established in 1998 by NCAD alumni and multi disciplinary designers/artists Brenda Aherne and Helen Delany.
-The label’s unique, signature style comprises illustrative and typographic jacquards based on narrative storylines drawing on the designers’ personal lives and professional practices.
-Electronic Sheep are keen collaborators, regularly working with designers, historians and activists, often to the benefit of social initiatives and charitable agencies.
+Electronic Sheep was established in 1998 by NCAD alumni and multi disciplinary artists Brenda Aherne and Helen Delany.
+The duos distinct approach comprises drawings and typographic jacquards based on narrative storylines based on their personal lives and professional practices.
+Electronic Sheep are keen collaborators, regularly working with artists, historians and activists, often to the benefit of social initiatives and charitable agencies.

 Childhood friends Brenda Aherne and Helen Delany graduated in 1992 from NCAD in Fashion and Visual Communication respectively.
 Individually, the designers enjoyed prestigious industry experience in London, New York, Rome and Munich before joining forces in 1998.
 Initially funded by a start-up Guinness award ‘The Hudson Blue’ for innovation in knitwear technology, Electronic Sheep has developed into a label specialising in unisex graphic knits.
 The product of a heightened aesthetic sensibility, filtered through the complementary disciplines of fashion and graphic design, their signature style has appeared in i-D, Vogue, Grazia, Elle and Kaltblut, among other international style bibles.
 Based in London and Dublin, they have regularly exhibited at London Fashion Week since 2011, and at Paris Fashion Week in 2018, and are currently distributing to independent sellers throughout the UK, Europe and Japan.